 Strawberry Layer Cake with Whipped Cream Frosting

-Suffice to say, the strawberry layer cake cake was a total hit — Brielle loved it.
-And just like her big brother, she was most excited to pick all the fresh fruit right off the outside of the cake (although once she ate all the strawberries, she was more than happy to dig on in to some of the cake).
+Suffice it to say, the strawberry layer cake was a total hit — Brielle loved it.
+And just like her big brother, she was most excited to pick all the fresh fruit right off the outside of the cake (although once she ate all the strawberries, she was more than happy to dig into some of the cake).

-Happy birthday, little Beanie — I can’t promise you much in life, but I do always promise to make you a delicious homemade birthday cake for as many years as you want one!
+Happy birthday, little Beanie — I can’t promise you much in life, but I do always promise to make you a delicious homemade birthday cake for as many years as you want!

 And as for the strawberry layer cake?
 This definitely won’t be the last time we’re making it, either.
 Memorial Day, 4th of July, Labor Day — I’m pretty sure this is going to make multiple appearances at cake-worthy celebrations for the rest of summer!